A Guide to Barrels and Drums – Shipping Basics

 Shipping companies and international money transfer shops are popular in areas where there is a high population of migrant workers, such as London, Miami and Toronto and in areas where there is a shipping port or transport hub.

 More Information: Looking for assistance with finding Shipping Solutions?
-Try our sister website for Recommended External Shipping Partners
+Try our sister website for Assistance with Shipping and Logistics in Jamaica

 What does a Shipping Barrel look like?

 The most popular type of barrels used for shipping are made of plastic and are often recycled, after being used to transport raw materials of some kind in their earlier life.

 The plastic barrels aren’t always blue, but it is a very popular colour!

 Check the inside of the barrel for cleanliness and aroma, as some have an over-powering smell that may affect the taste of any food items you may wish to pack inside afterwards.

 If in doubt just leave the cover off for a day or two prior to packing, so that it can air out a bit.

 Plastic Barrels are widely available in two sizes and are supplied with a plastic or metal cover, which has a separate ‘belt like’ levered locking fastener to secure the cover firmly in place.

 The barrels with the metal covers have the larger diameter, but the covers have a tendency to get bent at the edges making them harder to open and close after a time.